 5. Treat ‘Em Mean for Better Tomatoes

-Back in my early gardening days, an old-timer once told me that I needed to treat my tomato plants a little mean.
-This may sound cruel, but what this really means is that in order to have strong tomato plants and abundant fruit, you need to avoid coddling them.
+Back in my early gardening days, an older gardener once told me that I needed to treat my tomato plants a little mean.
+This may sound harsh, but what this really means is that in order to have strong tomato plants and abundant fruit, you need to avoid coddling them.

 Overwatering can choke the roots of the plant and also result in a poorly developed root system.
 Allowing the soil to dry out a little between waterings encourages the plant to reach out and grow deep roots, making for a stronger, healthier plant.
 So water your tomatoes less frequently (2-3 times a week) but more deeply so that the water seeps down into the soil.